Dundee's John Brown wins award and has another blast at St Mirren

 John Brown believes he can add a Houdini-style escape act to his manager of the month award because relegation rivals St Mirren are "falling apart".

 And, as he picked up his Scottish Premier League award for April, the Dundee boss set his sights on replacing United as the city's top club.

 Dundee remain bottom despite four wins since Brown became manager.

 But he said of the second-bottom Buddies: "They have already shown that they're falling apart."

-Brown took over at Dens Park on an interim basis in February and last week signed a deal to stay on as manager for the next two seasons.
+Brown took over at Dens Park on an interim basis in February and

 Their form since the former Dundee and Rangers defender replaced Barry Smith has narrowed the gap on the Scottish Communities League Cup winners to eight points.

 "There's three games to go, nine points and St Mirren have downed tools since the League Cup final and it's very difficult to pick that up," suggested Brown.